niti2709/niti2709/README.md

-- 👋 Hi, I’m @niti2709
+- 👋 Hi, I’m Niti Srivastava
-- 👀 I’m interested in Data Science
+- 👀 I’m a Mainframe Developer , interested in learning new technologies for professional growth.
-- 🌱 I’m currently Tableau
+- 🌱 I have interest in Python , SQL, and Data Visualisations.
+I am looking for opportunities where I can apply my current knowledge along with learning something new and exciting.
 - 📫 Reach me on neeti.srivastava920@gmail.com

 <!---